 What is cladding?
 It is the exterior covering of your home that protects you.
 We love brick.
 We love rock.
 We love stucco.
 We love batten.
 We love wood.
 However, we don’t love a paint by number house with a mixture of brick, rock, stucco, batten, and wood.
 All the different cladding is far too busy and creates chaos on the facade of your home.
 Homes that are too busy are difficult to match with paint and architectural style.
 Choose two or three exterior surfaces that you like and stick with them.
 If you DO have the chaos going on, it’s important to choose a paint color to tie in the different shades competing with one another.
 The homes with multiple surfaces and textures are quickly becoming dated and overdone.

 House Fail #6:

 I’ll take farmhouse, with a little more farmhouse, and top it off with farmhouse… With STYLE that is!

 Whoa!
 I like Joanna Gaines but she may be the only one that can continue to get away with farmhouse style on every house she touches.
 Consequently, the rest of us need to remember while the farmhouse style is beautiful, it doesn’t work for every style home.
 I love a farmhouse, but my traditional colonial or my sister’s mid-century are never going to be one….even if I add wood columns and white paint.
 The farmhouse exterior is a trend but in 10 years we will all look back and know that your house was built between 2010-2018.
 Embrace your style!

 Have you fallen victim to some of these facade fails?
 Do you have shutter shame, a landscape disaster, or live and breathe farmhouse?
 No worries.
 Take a deep breath.
 Sit on your front porch.
-Look at our before&afters to become totally inspired.
+Look at the before & afters all over our site and get inspired.
 Simple changes can make a big impact.
 We would love to partner with you to make these simple changes.
 Learn more about our exterior design services.